Surrogate Losses in Passive and Active Learning: Main Results

-In this section, we apply the abstract results from above to a few commonly-studied scenarios: namely, VC subgraph classes and entropy conditions, with some additional mention of VC major classes and VC hull classes.
+We provide a general analysis of \ACAL~in Section~\ref{subsec:abstract} below.
+For now, we summarize a few of the most interesting implications of that analysis, under commonly-studied complexity conditions: namely, VC subgraph classes and entropy conditions.
+Detailed derivations for all of these results (from the abstract theorems) are included in Section~\ref{sec:derivations} below.
+Appendix~\ref{subsec:vc-major} further includes a brief discussion of VC major classes and VC hull classes.
 In the interest of making the results more concise and explicit, we express them in terms of well-known conditions relating distances to excess risks.
 We also express them in terms of a lower bound on $\Transform(\eps)$ of the type in \eqref{eqn:bjm-transform}, with convenient properties that allow for closed-form expression of the results.
-To simplify the presentation, we often omit numerical constant factors in the inequalities below, and for this we use the common notation $f(x) \lesssim g(x)$ to mean that $f(x) \leq c g(x)$ for some implicit universal constant $c \in (0,\infty)$.
+Throughout, we use the convenient notation $\Log(x) = \max\{\ln(x),1\}$, defined for all $x \in (0,\infty)$.